 At the discretion of the Board, the stock-based remuneration can alternatively be allocated via stock appreciation rights with the same vesting period and the same exercise price as for the stock options.
-Pursuant to the stock appreciation rights programme, as of December 31, 2009, stock appreciation rights to purchase 122,000 shares have been granted to certain employees, consultants and members of the Board.
+Pursuant to the stock appreciation rights programme, stock appreciation rights to purchase 122,000 shares had been granted to certain employees, consultants and members of the Board, of which 8,250 stock appreciation rights have been returned to the Company due to the entitled employees leaving the Company, in 2010.
+Therefore, at December 31, 2010, a total of 113,750 stock appreciation rights have been granted to employees, consultants and members of the Board.